SimonLodal/xenum/docs/README.md

 - Iteration
 - constexpr size
 - XenumSet: Bit-based set of values from an xenum
-- Custom properties: Static data associated with each enum value.
+- Custom properties: Static data associated with each enum value, with get/from methods.

 Implementation:
 - No duplicate declaration of values